Skip to main content

 Car Accidents7 min read

-Denver car accident settlements range from $15K to $1.5M+ based on injury severity.
-See real settlement data from Denver cases and learn what affects your claim value.
+Average car accident settlements in Colorado range from $8K to $2M+ depending on injury severity, fault, and coverage.
+See statewide and Denver data, key factors, and what affects your claim value.

 March 5, 2026By Conduit Law